European Solar Thermal Industry Federation

 EUROPEAN SOLAR DAYS

-The second edition of the European Solar Days took place on 15-22 May 2009 in 16 countries.
-Over half a million citizens participated in more than 7000 events in Austria, Belgium, Croatia, France, Germany, Hungary, Italy, The Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden, Switzerland and the United Kingdom.
+The second edition of the European Solar Days occurred between 15 and 22 May 2009 in 16 countries, i.e.: Austria, Belgium, Croatia, France, Germany, Hungary, Italy, The Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden, Switzerland and the United Kingdom.

 Any stakeholder in the solar sector is invited to initiate events that promote the use of solar energy.
 On the Solar Days website (www.solardays.eu) contacts for each participating country are shown.